CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

   * Make claim strategy decision based on jwt content?
   * Document what authorization each endpoint requires
     * plan to split up work, there are 58 known endpoints
-  * Senders not affected as they are not currently using Okta auth, this is expected to only affect website users
+  * Senders not migrated are not affected as they are not currently using Okta auth
+    * Senders that migrate to Okta auth will have different claims structure - endpoints called in a server to server context will require supporting both authorization schemes

 ## Other Questions ##